ffont/shepherd/README.md

 pip install -r requirements.txt python app.py
 ```

-When not running in the Rapsberry Pi, the controller app initializes a Push2 simulator that can be used for development
-without the Push2 device being connected.
-You can open the simulator by pointing your browser at `localhost:6128` while
-running the controller app.
 The Shepherd Controller app is based on
 [push2-python](https://github.com/ffont/push2-python). `push2-python` requires [pyusb](https://github.com/pyusb/pyusb)
 which is based in [libusb](https://libusb.info/).
 You'll most probably need to manually install `libusb` for your
 operative system if `pip install -r requirements.txt` does not do it for you.
 Moreover, to draw on Push2's screen,